otiopipe/coup/README.md

 # coup
-An adventure making an online version of the card game: coup .
+An adventure making an online version of the card game: coup.